 Parameters

-qb_name_list: an optional parameter that is a list of names of one or more query blocks.
-You can specify this parameter to indicate that subqueries in specific query blocks be merged.
-If this parameter is not specified, the hint specifies that all subqueries that can be merged be merged.
+qb_name_list: Optional.
+A list of one or more query block names.
+You can specify this parameter to merge subqueries in specific query blocks.
+If you do not specify this parameter, the hint merges all possible subqueries.

 Examples